pnd280/SObfuscator/README.md

 ## FAQ
 - **Q: Does obfuscation slow down my script?**
   **A**: Yes, but not significantly.
-With multi level obfuscation, you either have to sacrifice the obfuscation level or the execution speed.
+With multi obfuscation levels, you either have to sacrifice the obfuscation level or the execution speed.
 The higher the obfuscation level, the harder it is to deobfuscate, but the slower the execution speed.

   Obfuscation process is not a heavy task, but it does add some overhead to the execution time.
 The overhead is not noticeable in most cases, but it is recommended to test your obfuscated script before using it in production.
 - **Q: Is this project still being maintained?**